 - Rhodes (for Greek islands)

+So you think sailing’s just for the super-rich?
 That’s what I thought too.
 Having grown up inland with no particular interest or experience of watersports, I’d never given sailing a moment’s consideration.
 I assumed that it was out of my budget and didn’t see the appeal.

 Until I tried it.